oceanprotocol-archive/data-challenges/DataBuilders Hackathon.md

 ## 1. Use Ocean Market frontend

-Ocean Market provides a convenient interface for individuals and organizations to publish their data.
-Data assets can be datasets, algorithms,images, location information, audio, video, sales data, or combinations of all!
+Ocean Market provides a convenient interface to publish data assets.
+Data assets can be datasets, algorithms, images, location information, audio, video, sales data, or combinations of all!

-To publish on the Ocean Marketplace, you must first get MATIC or ETH to pay for gas fees, and host your assets on a decentralized storage like Arweave.
+To publish on the Ocean Marketplace, you must first get MATIC or ETH to pay for gas fees, and host your assets on a decentralized storage like Arweave or IPFS.

 To host your data assets on Arweave you have two options:

 1. In a webapp, using [ardrive.io](https://www.ardrive.io).
 [Ocean Docs](https://docs.oceanprotocol.com/using-ocean-market/asset-hosting#arweave) has more info.
 2. In code, using [pybundlr library](https://github.com/oceanprotocol/pybundlr).

-Once the above is completed, take the transaction ID and head over to [Ocean Market](https://market.oceanprotocol.com/publish/1) to get started with publishing.
-If you need more information feel free to ask for support in our dedicated [Discord channel](https://discord.gg/JK4rq7KBGh) or visit our [docs](https://docs.oceanprotocol.com/using-ocean-market/marketplace-publish-data-asset).
+Once the above is completed, take the transaction ID from your hosting service and head over to [Ocean Market](https://market.oceanprotocol.com/publish/1) to get started with publishing.
+Follow the steps and if you need more information feel free to ask for support in our dedicated [Discord channel](https://discord.gg/JK4rq7KBGh) or visit our [docs](https://docs.oceanprotocol.com/using-ocean-market/marketplace-publish-data-asset).

 ## 2. Use Ocean Data NFTs as ERC725Y